ARA Rosales (P-42): Service history

 Rosales participated in several naval exercises and conducted fishery patrol duties in the Argentine exclusive economic zone, capturing two illegal fishing ships in 1992.

 She is homeported at Puerto Belgrano Naval Base and is part of the 2nd Corvette Division with her five sister ships.
 In 2019, it was announced by the Argentine Navy that the vessel would be scrapped.
 However, one year later training activities were still being conducted on her.
 In 2021 it was reported that she was being repaired for a return to service.
 The maintenance work was completed at the Tandanor Shipyard and she was returned to service.

 In 2022, she participated in an exercise off the coast of Mar del Plata with the destroyer Sarandí, her sister ships Robinson and Espora and the transport ship Canal Beagle.

+In May 2024, Rosales, in conjunction with her sister ship Espora and the destroyers La Argentina and Sarandí, as well as the offshore patrol vessels Bartolomé Cordero, Piedrabuena and Almirante Storni, was tasked to participate in joint exercises with the US Navy's George Washington carrier task group.
+The exercises were the first to take place between the two navies in several years.
+In August 2024, Rosales, her sister ship Espora, as well as the destroyers Sarandí and La Argentina, engaged in joint exercises with the Brazilian Navy.